Vinit-joshi2/Plant-Disease-Detection/README.md

 <img src = "https://github.com/Vinit-joshi2/Plant-Disease-Detection/blob/main/img10.png">

 <p>
-with epochs both train and test loss are decresing which is quiet good after 9 epochs our model is doing less error on train as well test data.
+with epochs both train and test loss are decresing which is quiet good after 9 epochs our model is doing less error on train as well on test data.
 But still we can try with more epochs to understand how our model is working like - [20 , 30 , 50 epochs ]

 </p>